A stylish revival of the classic Italian sans by DJR and Roger Black.

 If you’re interested in Forma’s history, it’s also worth reading Alessandro Colizzi’s article on this period of Nebiolo’s history.
 And if you’re looking for a slab serif companion to Forma, check out my in-progress revival of Dattilo!

-Mille grazie to Roger Black, my guide on this adventure; Indra Kupferschmid, whose type hunting, printing, and research made this revival possible; Alessandro Colizzi, who provided us with additional perspective on Forma’s one-of-a-kind history; Ruggero Magrì, whose tireless efforts made the variable fonts possible; Jovana Jocić, for her excellent work on Forma’s upcoming Cyrillic, Donny Trương, who encouraged Ruggero and me to take risks on the Vietnamese; Robb Rice and Jeffrey Zeldman, for taking a chance on the in-progress typeface early in its development; and finally, to the staffs of Font Bureau and Type Network, who offered support at every step of the way.
+Mille grazie to Roger Black, my guide on this adventure; to all of Forma’s contributors, who a type family of this scale possible; Indra Kupferschmid, whose type hunting, printing, and research made this revival possible; Alessandro Colizzi, who provided us with additional perspective on Forma’s one-of-a-kind history; Donny Trương, who encouraged Ruggero and me to take risks on the Vietnamese; Robb Rice and Jeffrey Zeldman, for taking a chance on the in-progress typeface early in its development; and finally, to the staffs of Font Bureau and Type Network, who offered support at every step of the way.

 Get Forma DJR, the interesting boring sans.